-Breeding success: singing males at CVL this century (no survey in 2020)

-Wheeler (1874) said it was a 'local resident, not common, Stapleton, Avonmouth' and Charbonnier (1899) 'resident, fairly common in the lower ground'.
+Breeding success: singing males at CVL this century (no surveys since 2019) Wheeler (1874) said it was a 'local resident, not common, Stapleton, Avonmouth' and Charbonnier (1899) 'resident, fairly common in the lower ground'.
 The 1925 SBR said it was 'local, frequent in swampy places but not always present in seemingly suitable spots.
 Common at Blagdon and in the lowlands eg Chelvey and Yatton.
 Seen in winter below East Harptree in the Chew Valley where probably a few breed, never at Litton reservoir.
-Also in winter in Hollowmarsh and by swampy streamsides etc, in some places in the Bath district'.
+Also, in winter in Hollowmarsh and by swampy streamsides etc, in some places in the Bath district'.
 Davis (1947) called it a 'resident, breeds locally in lowland areas, becomes more widespread in winter.'

-Yellow-rumped Warbler Setophaga coronata

-1994 - Eastville Park on November 16th and 17th [BBRC] [article]
+Yellow-rumped Warbler Setophaga coronata 0, 1 A National rarity 1994 - Eastville Park on November 16th and 17th [BBRC] see Martin, Musgrove and Andrews (1994) for more details